 · Weight loss

 |Speed||Jogging speed is usually expected.||Running speed is always higher than jogging.|

 |Intensity||Jogging does not require higher intensity as it is a daily workout situation.||Running required more intensity.
 Its intensity varies from different types of running.|

-Jogging and running both play an important role in maintaining good health and body shape.
-Ultimately It’s your own decision to choose between running and jogging depending upon the goal you want to achieve.
-It depends if you want to start a new fitness routine or recovery from a previous injury you can choose jogging however if your goal is to burn calories as fast as possible or something with more adventure and higher intensity you can choose running.
+Jogging and running are essential in maintaining good health and body shape.
+Ultimately It’s your decision to choose between running and jogging, depending on the goal you want to achieve.
+It depends.
+If you want to start a new fitness routine or recover from a previous injury, you can choose jogging; however if your goal is to burn calories as fast as possible or something with more adventure and higher intensity, you can choose running.
 At last, it’s your call to make.